meganz/MEGAcmd/UserGuide.md

 # MEGAcmd User Guide

 This document relates to MEGAcmd version 0.9.9.
+It contains introductory information and the [Command Summary](#command-summary), with links to detailed command descriptions.

 ### What is it
 A command line tool to work with your MEGA account and files.
 The intent is to offer all the MEGA account functionality via command line.
 You can run it in [interactive](#interactive) mode where it processes all commands directly, or you can run its [scriptable](#scriptable) commands from your favourite Linux or Mac shell such as bash, or you can even run its commands in a Windows command prompt.
 And of course you can write scripts using those scriptable commands.